nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Tasks: `task d/DESCRIPTION D/DEADLINE`

 Adds a task to the task list.
-The description of the task cannot be empty.
 The deadline of the task is allowed to be empty.
-The deadline of the task should be in dd-mm-yyy format.
 Newly added tasks are marked as not done.
+Throws an exception if the description of the task is empty.
+Throws an exception if the deadline of the task is not in dd-mm-yyyy format.

-Format: `task d/buy milk D/tomorrow`
+Format: `task d/buy milk D/12-09-2022`

 ### Removing Tasks: `delete i/INDEX`